Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Finding small- and large-scale filaments

-DisPerSE was then applied to each one of the 2977 regular grids, so that each galaxy possesses its own set of small-scale filaments.
-The persistence threshold, which acts as a filter of the features that are likely to have been generated by noise, was determined by exploring a broad range of values of the DisPerSE \textit{cut} parameter.
-Acceptable parameterisations were defined as those whose skeletons successfully identified the central galaxies as CPmax, and with streams in good visual agreement with the underlying density field.
-These criteria were satisfied by skeletons extracted with \textit{cut} values between 20 and 35.
-We then performed the statistical analyses presented in Appendix~\ref{Appendix:Disperse_cut} which demonstrated that, at fixed mass and local density, the relative difference of the galaxy connectivity between skeletons extracted with \textit{cut}=20 and \textit{cut}=35 was always less than $\sim 1.5 \%$.
-Finally, we chose to fix the persistence threshold to \textit{cut}=30 after visual inspection of several random galaxies.
-Indeed, the skeletons extracted with this value of the persistence threshold had the lowest number of spurious secondary branches with respect to the outputs obtained with lower values.
-Also, this threshold kept some filament portions that were visually in good agreement with the underlying DM density field, but absent in the \textit{cut}=35 outputs.
 The positions of the resulting streams were then smoothed using the DisPerSE \texttt{skelconv} function.
 By straightening the skeleton segments and smoothing sharp and possibly non-physical edges between them, this final step alleviates the effect of shot noise on the geometry of the filaments.
-Note that this procedure does not affect the topology of the density field \citep{Codis2018}, and thus keeps the connectivity unchanged.
+This procedure does not affect the topology of the density field \citep{Codis2018}, and thus keeps the connectivity unchanged.
 Figure~\ref{Fig:3d_STREAMS} presents some examples of the resulting streams in 3D boxes.
 These correspond to the same galaxies as in Fig.~\ref{Fig:2d_DENSITIES}.\\